Fran Krsto Frankopan: Peace of Vasvár

 Both Frankopan and his brother-in-law Ban (viceroy) Petar Zrinski were described as competent statesmen and prolific writers.
 They have seen successes in negotiating and liberating the ethnic Hungarian and Croatian areas occupied by the waning Ottoman Empire.
 However, the Viennese military council, wishing to curb the Hungarian influence in the Monarchy, decided to ultimately sign a peace treaty with the Ottomans, by which the liberated territories had to be ceded back to the Ottoman Empire.
 Hungarian and Croatian nobles saw the resulting peace treaty, the Peace of Vasvár, as utterly unfavourable and disgraceful to their interests.
 In response, Frankopan and Zrinski decided to raise a rebel against the king, Leopold I.

 Death

 Frankopan and Zrinski were seized by the Royal guard while in Vienna.
 As a punishment for sedition, they were sentenced to be executed in Wiener Neustadt in 1671.

+Before his death Frankopan would write a heartfelt good-bye letter to his wife.

+Afraid of being accused of being complicit with her husband's actions,[7] when she learnt of Frankopan's imprisonment, she hired a ship and removed from the castles Bosilievo and Novi, "...cupboards, chests, silver, gold, precious stones, movables and household goods, which were worth many thousands and thousands of scudi[7]."
+Naro then fled to Venice,[8][9] accompanied by Orfeo Frangipane (son of Pietro Urbano Frangipane) where they took refuge with a relative of Frangipane, count Francesco Valvasone di Rosacis.
+(Frangipane's mother was Elena Valvasone di Maniago).

+Frangipane himself would leave secretly in order to escape to France, leaving di Naro in an uncertain situation and with the authorities of Venice receiving demands from officials of the Holy Roman Empire to hand over di Naro.